Alcatraz Island: The Rock

 Take an audio tour of Alcatraz Cellhouse and/or join National Park staff for a guided walking tour of the island to learn about famous inmates, escapes, Hollywood and The Rock, Alcatraz history, and Fortress Alcatraz.

 For an unusual experience, and a different mood, take a night tour of Alcatraz and add the beauty of the sun setting behind the Golden Gate Bridge.
 These tours offer special programs and activities not offered during the day.

-Expore the historic Gardens of Alcatraz with a garden docent and discover the beauty brought to the island that was nutured by the people who had to live on the barren rock that was Alcatraz.
+Explore the historic Gardens of Alcatraz with a garden docent and discover the beauty brought to the island that was nurtured by the people who had to live on the barren rock that was Alcatraz.

 Enjoy the natural side of Alcatraz - besides the gardens, you'll find tide pools teeming with sea life; and colonies of seabirds mating, nesting, and parenting their broods.

 Historical artifacts include Alcatraz prison, Civil War era buildings, military fortification relics, the oldest lighthouse on the West Coast, and reminders of the Native American occupation of Alcatraz.

 Insider Secrets and a few tips to keep in mind:

 As the promotional literature says, "Visit San Francisco's inescapable Attraction - Alcatraz," - we would add: Island of Intrigue!

 For more of San Francisco's famous attractions, follow the links in the right-hand column.

 To discover more about San Francisco than its tourist attractions and more Insider Secrets, visit these pages: